rweigel/phys260/Enclosed_Charge/Enclosed_Charge_Notes.md

-# Overview
+# Enclosed Charge (Ch 22)

 When using Gauss’s law, one needs to draw an imaginary volume in space and compute how much charge is inside the volume.

-In general, the imaginary volume that is used is one for which computation of the electric flux is easy.
-That is, the imaginary volume will be such that the electric field is either parallel or perpendicular to all parts of the surface.
-In this activity, you are given the imaginary surface.
-To use Gauss's law, one must identify the imaginary surface that will allow for an easy calculation of the electric flux; this is covered in a separate activity.

-# Solid Sphere of Charge and Spherical Gaussian Surface

 Consider a solid and uniformly charged sphere of radius $b$ that is centered on the origin and has a volume charge density of $\rho_o$ (with units of charge per volume).

 1. How much charge is enclosed in an imaginary sphere centered on the origin and having radius $r < b$?
 Write your answer in terms of one or more of $r$, $b$, and constants.